+Teacher interns will be supported and mentored by a Morningside University Supervisor who will observe teacher interns regularly throughout the school year, collaborate with the district mentor and principal evaluator, and provide assistance and guidance to the teacher intern.
+Students will be enrolled in each semester the teacher intern is employed as the teacher of record.
+This course may be repeated up to 4 times.

+Corequisite: EDTE 589

 Teacher Interns transition pedagogical knowledge to implementation and participate in a learning community to support teaching practice, share challenges and explore solutions.
 Teacher Interns collaborate to identify, evaluate, share, and provide feedback on lesson plans, management techniques, and assessments, engaging learners in critical thinking.

+Corequisite: EDTE 589

-EDTE 592 TEACHER INTERNSHIP SEMINAR II.......3 CREDITS Teacher Interns continue to implement teaching practices, share challenges, and explore solutions within established learning community.
+Teacher Interns continue to implement teaching practices, share challenges, and explore solutions within established learning community.
 Advanced topics also included are examination of district and classroom differentiation, assessment practices, classroom behavior plans, and model code of ethics.

-EDTE 595 SPECIAL TOPICS..........
-1-3 CREDITS Topics are studied which are not assigned or covered in other courses in this department.
+EDTE 595 SPECIAL TOPICS......
+1-3 CREDITS

+Topics are studied which are not assigned or covered in other courses in this department.
 Allows special offerings in teacher education according to student interest and/or need.
 Offered as needed.
 Repeatable.

 Focuses on Understanding evidence-based literacy instruction at the secondary education level.
 Students will engage with literacy theory and strategies to integrate literacy into content area instruction.
 Includes strategies for students with diverse learning needs, including but not limited to those identified with dyslexia.

-EDTE 614 ADVANCED READING METHODS.......3 CREDITS Study and application of the theory and practices for designing, delivering, and assessing reading instruction and interventions for all students, including students with dyslexia and other reading and writing difficulties.
+Study and application of the theory and practices for designing, delivering, and assessing reading instruction and interventions for all students, including students with dyslexia and other reading and writing difficulties.
 Includes identifying, administering, and analyzing data to monitor learning and to diagnose needs and selecting, planning, and implementing research-based instruction.

-EDTE 618 GROWTH AND DEVELOPMENT OF MIDDLE LEVEL LEARNERS.......2 CREDITS A cultural examination of middle-level learners to become familiar with the current knowledge on the psychology of adolescents in relation to the middle school experience.
-Includes examination of physical, cognitive, cultural, and psychosocial characteristics
+A cultural examination of middle-level learners to become familiar with the current knowledge on the psychology of adolescents in relation to the middle school experience.
+Includes examination of physical, cognitive, cultural, and psychosocial characteristics and a literature review of research pertaining to middle level learners